-Staff and volunteers utilize meters purchased from the HACH Company out of Loveland, Colorado to conduct some of the testing.
+Staff and volunteers utilize meters purchased from the HACH Company out of Loveland, Colorado, to conduct testing.
 The HACH HQ40D meter is used to test dissolved oxygen, conductivity, and temperature.
 The HACH 2100Q turbidimeter tests turbidity.
 The IntelliCAL(TM) pH, model PHC201, is used to test pH levels.
-Total Kjeldahl nitrogen, E. Coli and Enterococci samples are transported within hours of collection to Katahdin Analytical Services located on Technology Way in Scarborough, Maine for processing.
+Thanks to a grant from the Maine Outdoor Heritage Fund, which allowed the Commission to purchase advanced bacteria monitoring equipment from IDEXX Laboratories, the processing of E. coli and Enterococci samples moved in-house in 2022.
+This move has allowed the SRCC to expand our bacteria monitoring efforts to new sites and to obtain results faster, allowing for a better response time when notifying municipalities of concerning bacteria levels at popular recreation sites.
+In the 2023 season, the SRCC will launch a pioneering effort using environmental DNA (eDNA) isolated from water samples with high bacteria levels to determine the probable source of contamination.
 Samples collected to test for alkalinity, ammonium, nitrate, nitrite, total phosphorus, and orthophosphates are frozen at the SRCC office and transported monthly to the Water Resources Research Center at the University of New Hampshire for processing.

 The following explanations describe each of these parameters and how the valuable information they provide is important both individually, and in combination with the others.